scikit-hep/awkward-0.x/README.rst

 (``JaggedSeries`` is a thin wrapper on ``JaggedArray``; they behave the same way.)

-The value of this is that awkward slice semantics can be applied to data in Pandas.
+The value of this is that Awkward slice semantics can be applied to data in Pandas.

 .. code-block:: python3